-St udent's Name(s) :le of Project be completed by the Student Researcher(s) in collaboration with Designated Supervisor/Qualified cientist: (All questions must be answered; additional page(s) may be attached.)
-1. List all hazardous chemicals, activities, or devices that will be used; identify microorganisms exempt from pre-approval (see Potentially Hazardous Biological Agent rules).
-2. Identify and assess the risks and hazards involved in this project.
+St rudent's Name(s) Ti tle of Project be completed by the Student Researcher(s) in collaboration with Designated Supervisor/Qualified cientist: (All questions must be answered; additional page(s) may be attached.)
+1. Identify and assess the risks and hazards involved in this project.
+2. a) List all hazardous chemicals, activities or devices to be used; b) identify and list all microorganisms to be used that are exempt from pre-approval (see Potentially Hazardous Biological Agent rules).
 3. Describe the safety precautions and procedures that will be used to reduce the risks.
 4. Describe the disposal procedures that will be used (when applicable).
 5. List the source(s) of safety information.
 To be completed and signed by the Designated Supervisor (or Qualified Scientist, when applicable): agree with the risk assessment and safety precautions and procedures described above.
-I certify that I have reviewed the Research Plan/Project Summary and the International Rules, including the science fair ethics statement and will provide direct supervision.
-Designated Supervisor's Printed Name Signature Date of Review (mm/dd/yy) - Position & Institution Phone or email contact information - experience/Training as relates to the student's area of research
+I certify that I have reviewed the Research Plan/Project Summary and the International Rules, including the science fair ethics statement and will provide direct supervision. ī Designated Supervisor's Printed Name Signature Date of Review (mm/dd/yy) - Experience/Training as relates to the student's area of research - Position/Institution Phone or email contact information